 Selected Research

 Our policies on Admission, Equality and Diversity, Non-discrimination and Anti-harassment, ensure equal access and prevent discrimination based on age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.
-Obtaining a higher education degree is important for breaking cycles of exclusion and USJ is committed to provide a diversified culture and environment to the students.
+Obtaining a higher education degree is important for breaking cycles of exclusion, and USJ is committed to providing students with a diversified culture and environment.

-Our educational outreach programme for prison inmates, running since 2009, has been allowing access of incarcerated individuals to higher education, and contributing their reintegration in society.
+Our educational outreach programme for prison inmates, running since 2009, has been allowing incarcerated individuals access to higher education and contributing to their reintegration into society.
+In March 2024, USJ proudly held a Certificate Award Ceremony at Coloane Prison for incarcerated individuals who participated in our Prison Outreach Programme.
+This underscores our huge commitment to SDG 10.

 News & Events | Release Date |